sentiers/Blog-Website/README.md

 <br />Blog administrator can create/view/update/delete posts

 2. View post by Categories
-<br />Users can view posts by categories and can see how many posts exists on each categories
+<br />Users can view posts by categories and can see how many posts exists for each categories

 3. View post by Hashtags
-<br />Users can view posts that includes specific hashtags
+<br />Users can view posts that include specific hashtags

 4. Post comments
-<br />Users can post comments in the comment section on the bottom of the post
+<br />Users can post comments in the comment section at the bottom of the post

 5. View recent posts
-<br />Users can view 3 recent posts on the side bar and footer
+<br />Users can view 3 most recent posts on the side bar and the footer

 ## Development server